 Sandra Uwiringiyimana is a Women’s Rights Activist, Refugee Advocate, & Author of the memoir How Dare the Sun Rise (Katherine Tegen Books).

-This profoundly moving memoir is the remarkable and inspiring true story of Uwiringiyimana, a girl from the Democratic Republic of the Congo who survived a massacre and lived to tell about it.
+This profoundly moving memoir is the remarkable and inspiring true story of Sandra Uwiringiyimana, a girl from the Democratic Republic of the Congo who survived a massacre and lived to tell about it.
 How Dare The Sun Rise tells a tale of survival, immigrating to America, and overcame her trauma through art and activism.
-Uwiringiyimana tells the story of her survival, of finding her place in a new country, of her hope for the future, and how she found a way to give voice to her people.
+Sandra tells the story of her survival, of finding her place in a new country, of her hope for the future, and how she found a way to give voice to her people.